AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-get-started-portal.md

 If the user selects the Mobile app authentication method or has been pre-configured to use that method, the page will prompt the user to install the Azure Multi-Factor Authentication app on their device and generate an activation code.
 After installing the Azure Multi-Factor Authentication app, the user clicks the Generate Activation Code button.

+>[!NOTE]
->[AZURE.NOTE]In order to use the Azure Multi-Factor Authentication app, the user must enable push notifications for their device.
+>In order to use the Azure Multi-Factor Authentication app, the user must enable push notifications for their device.

 The page then displays an activation code and a URL along with a barcode picture.
 If the user is required to use a PIN when they authenticate, the page will also prompt them to enter a PIN.
 The user enters the activation code and URL into the Azure Multi-Factor Authentication app or uses the barcode scanner to scan the barcode picture and clicks the Activate button.

 After the activation is complete, the user clicks the Authenticate Me Now button.
 Azure Multi-Factor Authentication will perform an authentication to the user’s mobile app.
 The user must enter their PIN (if applicable) and press the Authenticate button in their mobile app to move on to the next step of the self-enrollment process.

 If the administrators have configured the Azure Multi-Factor Authentication Server to collect security questions and answers, the user is then taken to the Security Questions page.
 The user must select four security questions and provide answers to their selected questions.

 ![User portal security questions](./media/multi-factor-authentication-get-started-portal/secq.png)

 The user self-enrollment is now complete and the user is logged in to the User Portal.
 Users can log back in to the User Portal at any time in the future to change their phone numbers, PINs, authentication methods and security questions if allowed by their administrators.